Phase One: Coursework and The Qualifying Exam

-Research Tools Examination: This examination briefly covers the evolution of the student's new technical knowledge and virtuosity gained since entering the program.
+The examination also covers the evolution of the student's new technical knowledge and virtuosity gained since entering the program.
 It It is the student's opportunity to demonstrate their appetite for invention, technological risk-taking, and successful integration and adaptation of new tools in their arts practice since entering the program.

 Upon passing the Qualifying Exam, the student continues to work toward the Doctoral Exam for Graduate Candidacy in Phase Two.

 Phase Two: General Exam For Doctoral Candidacy

 Coursework with increasing focus on a small number of specific areas accompanied by significant semi-independent research and creative work.
 This will normally be a one to two-year period of continued study and artistic production which begins after successfully passing the Qualifying Critique.

 Required every quarter during Phase Two: Research Studio (DXARTS 500).